Jimmy Yang: Return to WWE (2003–2005)

 In September 2003, following a match with Tommy Dreamer on Sunday Night Heat, Yun was signed to a three-year developmental deal with the renamed World Wrestling Entertainment (WWE).
 Yun made his WWE debut on October 19, 2003 at No Mercy, along with the Japanese American Ryan Sakoda.
 Yun was renamed Akio (a reference to Japanese wrestler Akio Sato) and aligned himself with Sakoda, forming the villainous tag team Kyo Dai, the henchmen of the native Japanese wrestler Tajiri.
 Sakoda was eventually released from WWE and Tajiri was traded to Raw.

 This left Yun on his own to become a lower card wrestler and Velocity mainstay, competing primarily in the cruiserweight division until he was released on July 5, 2005.

 Ring of Honor (2005–2006)

 After being released from WWE, Yun wrestled in Ring of Honor (ROH).
 He debuted on October 1, 2005, at the New Yorker Hotel in Manhattan, losing to James Gibson.
 He lost once again the following night to Christopher Daniels and again two weeks later to Roderick Strong, causing him to kayfabe take some time away from the company.

 He returned to ROH in January 2006 where he recorded his first win in ROH, teaming with Matt Sydal and Jack Evans in the Trios Tournament.
 The team, however, was ultimately defeated by The Embassy.
 Yun stayed with the company for several months, wrestling as Jimmy Yang and using the same martial arts based persona he adopted in WCW.
-His entrance music was the theme from the cult martial arts film The Last Dragon, and he even brought in the film's star Taimak (referred to in his appearances as 'Bruce Leroy', the name of his character) to help him in a feud with Embassy member Jimmy Rave.
+His entrance music was the theme from the film The Last Dragon, and he brought in the film's star Taimak (referred to in his appearances as 'Bruce Leroy', the name of his character) to help him in a feud with Embassy member Jimmy Rave.